Dzaandry/Java-Programming-Solving-Problems-With-Software/README.md

 This is the second course of the Specialization, [Link to the course](https://www.coursera.org/learn/java-programming?specialization=java-programming).

-My certificate for this course can be found [here](https://www.coursera.org/account/accomplishments/certificate/3HJUGQATSD65).
+My acquired certificate can be found [here](https://www.coursera.org/account/accomplishments/certificate/3HJUGQATSD65).

 I've included the final assignment of this course and an additional optional assignment that comes after it.